cms-ml/documentation/content/validation/before/inputs.md

 train_df.loc[train_df.target == 1, 'weight'] /= np.sum(train_df.loc[train_df.target == 1, 'weight'])
 ```

+Alternatively, one can consider using other ways of balancing classes aside of those with training weights.
+For a more detailed description of them and also a general problem statement see `imbalanced-learn` [documentation](https://imbalanced-learn.org/stable/user_guide.html).

 ### Imbalance in nature
 The second case corresponds to the fact that in experiment we _expect_ some classes to be more represented than the others.
 For example, the signal process usually has way smaller cross-section than background ones and therefore we expect to have in the end fewer events of the signal class.
 So the motivation of using weights in that case would be to augment the optimisation problem with additional knowledge of expected contribution of physical processes.